sf-wdi-14/notes/lectures/week-3/_1_monday/dusk/sql_and_postgres.md

 ##Exercise: FishTank
 * Make a new database called 'FishTank'.
 * Inside of FishTank, make a table called 'Fish'.
-Each fish needs to have a name, species, age, gender, and an alive value(true or false)
+Each fish needs to have a name, species, age, sex, and an alive value(true or false)
 * Add 4 fish to the database: a male Wrasse, a female Parrot Fish, a  female Whale Shark, and a male Garibaldi.
 Name them whatever you want.
 Same goes for age.
 * Sequential Hermaphroditism strikes again!
-Change the Wrasse's gender from male to female.
+Change the Wrasse's sex from male to female.
 Read more about it [here](https://naturalreactions.wordpress.com/2014/03/19/the-mystery-of-the-fish-that-change-their-sex/)(after the exercise)
 * Next, delete the 3rd fish.
 Don't ask why.
 * Oh no, we forgot to feed the fish!
 Change all of their alive attributes to false.